I am trying to apply formal concepts from mathematics, logic or

 Some time ago I discovered the so called Squaring the Square problem.
 Basically it asks how can one divide a given square into smaller squares.
 The most demanding case has the additional requirement that all smaller squares are different.
 The first solution was found 1938 by Roland Sprague.
 For more information see www.squaring.net.
 The site is run by Stuart Anderson, it contains a wealth of further information about this topic.

 SPSS stands for Simple Perfect Squared Square.
-The square shown is divided into 21 smaller squares, such that all smaller squares are unequal.
-This solution was found in 1978 by A.J.W.
+In the non-recursive version the square is divided into 21 smaller squares, such that all smaller squares are unequal.
+This original solution was found in 1978 by A.J.W.
 Duijvestijn (a mathematician born 1927 in the Netherlands and living until 1998).
-He also proved that this solution is unique and that it is the minimal solution.
+The recursive version shown here, replaces each of the 21 squares with a fitting smaller version, creating this recursive design.